wei-research/UTSChatbot/README.md

     ```
 ---------------------------------------------------------------------------------------------------------
 # Datasets
-## Database
+### Database
 The chatbot is supported by a dataset extracted from [UTS FEIT Chatbot](https://github.com/XinghaoYang/UTSChatbot).
 This contains information about UTS courses, subjects, majors, sub-majors etc. However, it is important to note that this is currently being used as a sample dataset as it does not compose of all the details about UTS courses as there are no publicly available APIs to be used for complete access.
-The datasets are stored under `data/csv/` which were trasnformed into a SQLite3 database.
+The datasets are stored under `data/csv/` which were trasnformed into a SQLite3 database `uts.db`.

-## NLU
+### NLU
 `data/nlu.yml` contains training data of structured information about user messages to determine the intent of the user.
    ```
    - intent: intent_name